The Certificate is held twice a year - in March and October. The next exam day is Saturday 7 October 2023

 If you want to sit the Certificate in Railway Control Engineering Fundamentals (Module A), then no, you do not need to be a member of the IRSE, however you do need to be registered on the IRSE website (if you are having problems, please do not re-register, please contact email@example.com who will help you).

-To sit the Advanced modules (Modules B, C and/or D):
+To sit modules B, C and/or D:

 a) You must be a member of the IRSE at any grade and to have fully paid all your membership subscriptions, etc AND